swc-nw/r-novice-gapminder/05-data-structures-part2.md

 ~~~

-There's a lot of stuff, stored in nested lists!
-This is why the structure
+There's a great deal stored in nested lists!
+The structure function
-function is really useful, it allows you to see all the data available to
+allows you to see all the data available, in this case, the data that
-you returned by a function.
+was returned by the `lm` function.

 For now, we can look at the `summary`: